By Diana Butler

-The man championing this landmark case for Savile Row is Dege & Skinner’s Managing Director William Skinner, Chairman of SRB.
+The man championing this landmark case for Savile Row is Dege & Skinner’s Managing Director William Skinner, pictured above, Chairman of SRB.
 Not surprisingly for a man who has spent most of his life on the Row, “I think I first started working here when I was seven – I would be given the job of counting the buttons at the annual stocktake”, Skinner is passionate about protecting the name.
 “Preserving the quality of the bespoke tailoring that is cut and made on Savile Row, as well as protecting Savile Row’s well-earned reputation for sartorial excellence, is fundamental for our tailors to thrive,” said Skinner.
 “Members of the Savile Row Bespoke Association are experiencing significant increases in counterfeiting in key foreign markets and fighting such infringements is proving to be extremely costly for individual companies.
 Enforcement of GI status at the EU level would help protect the valuable IP of our members, and promote the continuation of Savile Row as a thriving centre of excellence for bespoke tailoring for men.”

 The Savile Row case is making headlines across Europe because if it is successful it will be the first time GI has been awarded to a non-food product.
 It already has a proven track record with the likes of Champagne, Parma Ham and Stilton and William Skinner believes that GI status can be just as effective for bespoke tailoring.
 “GI will strengthen the name of Savile Row and what we do as a trade and also stop people trying to jump on the bandwagon saying that they are Savile Row tailors when they are not.
 It will cut out any misuse of the name.